Miramar Peninsula: Access and transport links

 Cobham Drive is the main road connecting Miramar peninsula with the rest of Wellington city.
 It was built on land reclaimed during the construction of Wellington Airport in the 1950s and runs past the north end of the airport runway, at the head of Evans Bay.
-The only other road access to the peninsula is a road from Lyall Bay at the south end of the airport.
+The only other road access to the peninsula is via a road from Lyall Bay at the south end of the airport.

 Several bus routes run between Miramar peninsula and the city via Cobham Drive, with express buses at peak times.

 A tunnel for pedestrians and cyclists runs on a west–east axis beneath the runway, from Miro Street in Miramar to Coutts Street in Rongotai.
 Coutts Street was formerly the main road and tram route between Kilbirnie and the Miramar Peninsula, but the street was cut in two when the new airport runway was built.

 A cycle path runs from Miramar to the central city, starting at Burnham Wharf and continuing along Cobham Drive, Evans Bay Parade and Oriental Parade.

+A modern ferry service across the harbour from Days Bay to Seatoun operated for a few years from 2006, but stopped when passenger numbers declined and the ferry company bought a new ferry that was too big for Seatoun Wharf.